10 Common Mistakes In Grammar | (The Best Guide To Avoid those)

 Capitalisation Errors

-Capitalisation is one of the most basic and important concept in English grammar.
+Capitalization is one of the most basic and important concepts in English grammar.

 Basically, we all know that the first letter in the word in every sentence should be capitalised.
 But most of them don’t know the other usages.

-Because Capitalization is not only meant for first letter, but also used for nouns (especially Proper Noun).
+Because Capitalization is not only meant for the first letter but also used for nouns (especially Proper Noun).

 For example,